SujalGupta244/weather_app/README.md

 After downloading the repository in local setup

-## Copy the .env file from email inside the weather_api folder
+## Copy the .env file from email inside the weather_app folder

 ## Inside Folder run
 ```